dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

 - Contact: https://twitter.com/dustingetz (DMs welcome! and much preferred over email) -
 - Aphorisms
-	- The goal is not to avoid mistakes; the goal is to achieve uncorrelated levels of excellence in some dimension — Nat Friedman
+	- Assumptions are what gets you killed
 	- Opportunity is the space between your competitors' assumptions
-	- Intuition is the opposite of reason
+	- Intuition is the antonym of reason
 	- Engineering is done with numbers.
 Analysis without numbers is just an opinion
 	- Man errs because his will affirms or negates ideas that are not clear or distinct — Descartes
 	- Again, define your terms, or we shall never understand one another — Voltaire
 	- [[The depth of any transaction is limited by the depth of the shallower party]]
 	- [[You Can't Tell People Anything (you have to show them)]]
+	- A man convinced against his will is of the same opinion still — Dale Carnegie
 	- Being understood is too big an ask because it requires controlling the other person's perspective.
 Try instead to communicate
 	- Communication usually fails, except by accident
 	- Groups never admit failure, you get a schism instead
 	- Everyone has an angle.
 If you don't see it, you're the sucker
 	- Impossible is just a big word thrown around by small men who find it easier to live in the world they’ve been given than to explore the power they have to change it. — Muhammad Ali
-	- Everything around you that you call life was made up by people that were no smarter than you — Steve Jobs
+	- Civilization advances by extending the number of operations we can perform without thinking about them
 	- If a system is to serve the creative spirit, it must be entirely comprehensible to a single individual.
 Human potential manifests itself in individuals. — Dan Ingalls
-	- Civilization advances by extending the number of operations we can perform without thinking about them
+	- You do not rise to the level of your goals.
+You fall to the level of your systems.
+	- Working with existing ideas is often mired in existing biases, sunk cost fallacies, and a shroud of confidentiality — all of which limit teams from taking off their blinders and really see the world of possibility.
+	- The goal is not to avoid mistakes; the goal is to achieve uncorrelated levels of excellence in some dimension — Nat Friedman
 	- [[On Big Startup Ideas (2017)]]
 	- [[You can’t find secrets without looking for them — Peter Theil]]
 	- [[Sufficiently Powerful Optimization Of Any Known Target Destroys All Value]]